 We have you covered.
 The 2020 Salary and Trends Survey provides all this and more.

+We’ve updated the salary and trends survey for 2020 and here is an updated summary.
 The survey was participated in by 1,000 case management professions.
-It collated valuable data on the case management industry that helps us understand who case managers are, the challenges they face, their salary potential, job satisfaction and the value they bring to consumers of healthcare and the organizations for which they work.
+It collated valuable data on the case management industry that helps us understand who case managers are, the challenges they face, their salary potential, job satisfaction, and the value they bring to consumers of healthcare and the organizations for which they work.

-The industry is highly concentrated by women where ninety-seven percent (97%) are female.
-One-third of the case managers are forty-five (45) years of age and under, which means the majority of the workforce is over forty-five (45).
+The industry is highly concentrated by women where ninety-six percent (96%) are female.
+Less than 20% of the case managers are forty (40) years of age and under, which means the majority of the workforce is over forty (40).

-Although there is no education requirement for case management, almost half of the case managers surveyed have a bachelor’s degree, with just over a quarter holding an associate’s degree and just under a quarter holding a master’s.
+Although there is no education requirement for case management, over half (51%) of the case managers surveyed have a bachelor’s degree, with just under a quarter (23%) holding an associate’s degree and just under a quarter (22%) holding a master’s.

 More and more employers are requiring certification in case management from their staff.
-70% of respondents stated that their employer requires certification in case management.
-If the case manager does not have this certification when hired most employers expect it within 4 years of hire.
+Nearly seventy percent of respondents stated that their employer requires certification in case management.
+If the case manager does not have this certification when hired most employers expect it within 2 years of hire.

 As a benefit of their experience, responsibilities, and value, professional case managers report strong income levels and comprehensive benefits packages.

 Overall case managers are very satisfied with their career choice.
-The results showed that the majority (92%) of case managers surveyed are pleased with their case management career choice and see themselves staying in the industry for many years to come.
+The results showed that the majority (68%) of case managers surveyed are pleased with their current case management work environment with over fifty percent (57%) satisfied or very satisfied with their current salary.
 This is very encouraging at a time when many nurses are reporting poor job satisfaction and leaving the workforce.